 The Monitor Console reports Sensor and Variable values.

-Variables can be added and removed from the Monitor Console by selecting and deselecting the corresponding box.
+Variables in the Toolbox can be added to the Monitor Console by selecting and dragging the variable block to the Monitor Console icon in the Workspace.
 VEXcode GO always begins with a “myVariable” variable.
 For information about adding a new variable and variable naming in VEXcode GO, click here.

 Lists can also be added to the Monitor Console.
 Before being added to the Monitor Console, lists and 2D lists must be created.

-To add an existing list or 2D list, select the “Add Lists” button.
+To add an existing list or 2D list, select and drag the associated list block to the Monitor Console icon in the Workspace.

-To remove a list from the Monitor Console, select the “Add Lists” button again and uncheck the list you want to remove.
+To remove a list from the Monitor Console, select the 'X' icon.

 Monitoring Sensor Values